Abdul01-droid/Abdul01-droid/README.md

 - 👋 Hi, I’m @Abdul01-droid a junior Electronics Engineer
 - --------------------
 - I am specialized in hardware design ,Embedded Systems and low level Programming
-- 💞️ I’m looking forward to collaborate on Java and C peojects
+- 💞️ I’m looking forward to collaborate on Java and C projects
 - 📫 How to reach me
 - Whatsapp +255745488595
 - E-mail abdul01.j@gmail.com